 Pro Valore

-GOVERNOR GENERAL AND PRIME MINISTER UNVEIL CANADA'S VICTORIA CROSS
+GOVERNOR GENERAL AND PRIME MINISTER UNVEIL CANADA'S VICTORIA CROSSPM HAILS NATION'S HIGHEST MILITARY DECORATION AS NOW 'TRULY CANADIAN'May 16, 2008

 Ottawa, Ontario